Libraries as Partners in Healthy Communities: Upcoming Course

 Public libraries around the country are magnifying the role they play as key contributors to community health.
 By understanding the health needs and challenges specific to our communities, libraries are able to respond with relevant services and programming, often created in collaboration with local agencies and health providers.

 Join us this March for Libraries as Partners in Healthy Communities, a free, two-week, instructor-led course, to explore how your library can actively partner to promote the health of your community through responsive programs and services, and learn how to incorporate this focus into your library’s strategic plan.

 The course will look at the many ways public libraries are supporting community health, and provide strategies and methods to identify activities that serve the health needs of your community.
 We will also look for inspiration and support from partnerships, including a library that partnered with the local Parks and Recreation department to host an all-ages Zumba program, and another that worked with the local health department to host a chronic disease self-management workshop for community members without adequate access to traditional healthcare.
 And Josh Berk, of Bethlehem Area Public Library, will present about Bike Bethlehem, a free bike share program serving community needs through a successful multi-agency partnership.

-WebJunction’s Dale Musselman and NNLM’s Darlene Kaskie will present this free course in two live, online sessions, on March 3 and 10, from 2:00-3:00 pm Eastern Time, with two additional hours of readings and assignments for learners to complete on their own.
+WebJunction’s Dale Musselman and NNLM’s Darlene Kaskie will present this free course in two live, online sessions, with two additional hours of readings and assignments for learners to complete on their own.
 You’ll also be encouraged to share your ideas and learning with others enrolled in the course through active discussion forums.
 Learn more about the course Libraries as Partners in Healthy Communities, enroll today, and join us in March to take the next steps for your library’s community health partnerships.